tarasmatsyk/tarasmatsyk.com/content/posts/1-how-to-start-a-blog-in-2-hours.md

 Jay has tons of [themes](http://lmgtfy.com/?q=jekyll+themes) and it is extremely easy to setup in GitHub.
 Jekyll is definitely a way to go if you are looking for an SSG.

 Now, let me explain what is the downside here.
-I like Ruby, really, it is an awesome duck-typing language which is outstanding for web prototyping and [DSLs](https://en.wikipedia.org/wiki/Domain-specific_language), however I do not like manage environments too much.
+I like Ruby, really, it is an awesome duck-typing language which is outstanding for web prototyping and [DSLs](https://en.wikipedia.org/wiki/Domain-specific_language), however I do not like to manage environments too much.
 Since my main language is Python there are already conda, pip, pipenv and who knows what else lives on my machine.
 In my humble opinion SSG in python sucks and managing rvm or rbenv will not make my life easier.
 So, sorry, Jekyll, you are a nice guy but we have to break up, the problem was me.

 #### Gatsby